ibm-cloud-docs/cloud-object-storage/static-websites-options.md

 Modern web development requires modern tools and secure infrastructure.
 Static websites represent the latest developments in high-availability, SEO improvement, and increased security.
 While covering every available option is beyond the scope of this hands-on overview, the ease of serving static content on {{site.data.keyword.cos_full_notm}} allows for many possible strategies.

 Hosted static websites focus on the content your users desire: information and media.
-By removing the administration of webservers like Apache or Nginx, management of your website focuses directly on content, from generation to deployment.
+By removing the administration of web servers like Apache or Nginx, management of your website focuses directly on content, from generation to deployment.

 Static content differs substantially from dynamic web content.
 However, if you don't need to generate dynamic content on the web or if your workflow results in content saved to a fixed form, then the hosted static solution featured here presents the best choice.